 The main reason why some of these apps face difficulties with Instagram publishing is that Facebook (the company) now gives very close scrutiny to all applications to use the Instagram Content Publishing API.
 In the wake of the Cambridge Analytica scandal, however, they have put this process on hold.
 Apps that went through the process before this decision have a clear advantage over companies who had not reached the top of the queue.

-Best Instagram Scheduling Apps & Tools for 2021:
+Best Instagram Scheduling Apps & Tools:

 You begin by setting up a calendar, including a time zone and industry.
 Loomly gives you the option of scheduling posts directly from the application or working with Buffer for scheduling purposes (although the latter suffers from some limitations).
 You then attach your social accounts.
 Loomly does not yet allow native Instagram automated post publishing, so you must use a third-party app.
 Once Loomly has worked through access issues with Instagram’s API, they will be improving their Instagram offerings.